eth-protocol-fellows/cohort-five/projects/focil-geth-and-prysm-poc.md

 # Fork-Choice Enforced Inclusion Lists (FOCIL) Proof of Concept in Geth and Prysm

-Enhancing Decentralization and Censorship Resistance in Block Production
+Enhancing Decentralization and Censorship Resistance in Block Production.

+The aim of this project is to develop a Proof of Concept (PoC) to assess the feasibility of the research.
+Creating an Ethereum Improvement Proposal (EIP) and deploying it to the Ethereum mainnet or testnet are beyond the scope of this project.

 ## Motivation